 3. Determine the date or time period of the photograph.
 Is the photo of the correct time period to even be the wedding photograph for a specific bride or couple?
 Read more at How to Determine the Date of an Old Family Photograph.
 Make sure the photograph is of the correct age to actually be the photograph of a suspected couple.

 4. Research marriage records to learn who witnessed and or attended the couple’s wedding.
 If the photograph has several people in it besides the bride and groom, are the others known members of the wedding party.

-Look closely at your ancestors’ photographs.
-Do you have a wedding photograph among them?
+Now it is your turn.
+Pull out your old family photos.
+Do you suspect you have an antique wedding photograph among them?
 Share your ancestor’s wedding photograph in the comments below.